k3x/VoteMPD/README.md

 * getID3 (for getting id3 tags) http://getid3.sourceforge.net

 ## todo's
-* readme: mpd needs reding rights to files, upload folder has to be writeable
-* download name mit Künstler
-* on no play/no items in highscore: correct output

 ## License
 VoteMPD is free software.
 It is released under the terms of